Paschal-web3/Portfolio-Website/README.md

 - Proficient in Solidity and smart contract security.

-- Also a Web Developer with a keen eye for user-centric design
+- Also a Web Developer with a keen eye for user-centric designs

 - Let's connect and build something extraordinary!